-The mug-up area is being expanded to provide for additional physical distancing.
-The seating area of The Bean coffee shop is being renovated to create an additional new mug-up space.
+The mug-up area has been expanded to provide for additional physical distancing.
+The seating area of The Bean coffee shop has been renovated to create an additional new mug-up space.

 What can I expect in Camp?

 What has ATCO done in the camp to protect guests?